Make homemade rock candy with these tips and tricks and answers to frequently asked questions. A fun science experiment and treat for kids!

-We used 8 cups of water and 18-20 cups of sugar and it made a lot.
+Note: We used 18-20 cups of sugar and 8 cups of water and it made a lot.
 So you can definitely half the recipe or create as little as you like as long as you keep the same sugar/water ratio.
 You are making a nice, sticky, sugary syrup.
 Mix until mixture starts to simmer.
 You do not need it to a rolling boil or bring it to a certain temperature with a candy thermometer.
 Easy.

 It only takes 7 days to make homemade rock candy and it’s so much fun to watch and see the changes each day!